Extra Time Problems Hero

 Law 19 is self-explanatory.

-Law 20 stipulates a time limit of 20 seconds.
-This mitigates against a standoff between the attacker and the defender.
-Twenty-seconds ensures urgency, but also provides ample time for unpredictable and exhilarating contests.
+Law 22 stipulates a time limit of 15 seconds.
+This mitigates against a standoff between the attacker and the defender and ensures a scoring rate of approximately 30%.
+Fifteen-seconds ensures urgency, but also provides ample time for unpredictable and exhilarating contests.

-Law 22 stipulates a penalty kick if the defender or goalkeeper commits a foul.
-As the 20 second time limit is disregarded, the contest will conclude when one of the following occurs:
+Law 24 stipulates a penalty kick if the defender or goalkeeper commits a foul.
+As the 15‑second time limit is disregarded, the contest will conclude when one of the following occurs:

 • A goal is scored.